skruglewicz/BeatsPerMinute/ADC_HighLevelApp/README.md

 1. Enable application development, if you have not already done so, by entering the following line at the command prompt:

    `azsphere device enable-development`

+1. Clone the [Beats Per Minute](https://github.com/skruglewicz/BeatsPerMinute) repo and find the ADC_HighLevelApp sample in the ADC folder.

+## Set up the ADC connections
 ##TODO
-1. Clone the [Azure Sphere samples](https://github.com/Azure/azure-sphere-samples) repo and find the ADC_HighLevelApp sample in the ADC folder.

-## Set up the ADC connections
-##TOdo
 1. Connect MT3620 dev board pin H2.2 (GND) to an outer terminal of the potentiometer.
 1. Connect both pin 1 and pin 2 of jumper J1 to the other outer terminal of the potentiometer.
 This connects the MT3620 2.5 V output to the ADC VREF pin and to the potentiometer.
 1. Connect MT3620 dev board pin H2.11 (GPIO41 / ADC0) to the center terminal of the potentiometer.